dynamic-stall/vaultwarden-docker/README.md

 - Always use strong passwords
 - Keep your system updated
-- Regularly backup the `/opt/bitwarden` directory
+- Regularly backup the `/opt/bitwarden` directory (automated by default)
 - Monitor logs for suspicious activity
 - Use 2FA where possible